-As a member of Lloyd's, the underwriting capacity, or stamp capacity, of Syndicate 1458 must be supported by providing a deposit in the form of cash, securities or letters of credit, which are referred to as Funds at Lloyd's.
-At December 31, 2019, the FAL required to support the underwriting activities at Lloyd's through Syndicate 1458 was £524.3 million (2018 - £427.5 million).
-Actual FAL posted for Syndicate 1458 at December 31, 2019 by RenaissanceRe CCL was £522.5 million (2018 - £481.0 million), supported by a \$290.0 million letter of credit and a \$385.9 million deposit of cash and fixed maturity securities (2018 - \$180.0 million and \$390.8 million, respectively).
-On November 7, 2019, Renaissance Reinsurance amended and restated a letter of credit reimbursement agreement supporting business written by Syndicate 1458 to increase the size of the facility from \$255.0 million to \$290.0 million and to reduce certain collateral pledge requirements.
+As a member of Lloyd's, the underwriting capacity, or stamp capacity, of Syndicate 1458 must be supported by providing a deposit, the FAL, in the form of cash, securities or letters of credit.
+At December 31, 2020, the FAL required to support the underwriting activities at Lloyd's through Syndicate 1458 was £696.2 million (2019 - £524.3 million).
+Actual FAL posted for Syndicate 1458 at December 31, 2020 by RenaissanceRe CCL was \$874.2 million (2019 - \$675.9 million), supported by a \$225.0 million letter of credit and a \$649.2 million deposit of cash and fixed maturity securities (2019 - \$290.0 million and \$385.9 million, respectively).
+On October 30, 2020, Renaissance Reinsurance amended the amended and restated letter of credit reimbursement agreement entered into on November 7, 2019 to reduce the size of the facility to \$225.0 million.
 Refer to "Note 9.
 Debt and Credit Facilities" in our "Notes to the Consolidated Financial Statements" for additional information related to this letter of credit facility.

-Multi-Beneficiary Reinsurance Trusts and Multi-Beneficiary Reduced Collateral Reinsurance Trusts
+Multi-Beneficiary Reinsurance Trusts, Multi-Beneficiary Reduced Collateral Reinsurance Trusts and Other Collateral Arrangements

+Certain of our insurance subsidiaries use multi-beneficiary reinsurance trusts and multi-beneficiary reduced collateral reinsurance trusts to collateralize reinsurance liabilities.
+From time to time, we also use other types of collateral arrangements.
 Refer to "Note 18.
-Statutory Requirements" in our "Notes to the Consolidated Financial Statements" for additional information related to our multi-beneficiary reinsurance trusts and multi-beneficiary reduced collateral reinsurance trust, which certain of our insurance subsidiaries use to collateralize reinsurance liabilities.
+Statutory Requirements" in our "Notes to the Consolidated Financial Statements" for additional information on our multi-beneficiary reinsurance trusts and multi-beneficiary reduced collateral reinsurance trusts.